Real Estate Trust vs LLC (What’s The Difference?)

 Why Purchase Property as a Real Estate LLC?

-2. Reduce your self-employment taxes
+2. Reduce self-employment taxes

-3. Simplify your record-keeping
+3. Simplify record-keeping

 The decision to form a trust or LLC for your real estate investments will depend on several factors, including the state in which you reside, the type of entity, and your specific goals.